qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Options:

-  * The one selected in digitizing settings
+  * 0 --- The one selected in digitizing settings
-  * QGIS
+  * 1 --- QGIS
-  * GEOS
+  * 2 --- GEOS

-  Default: *The one selected in digitizing settings*
+  Default: *2*

 Outputs
 .......